Several relevant U.S. Army Corps of Engineers (USACE) Civil Works programs overlap with the State Risk Management Team, or SRMT.

 Regional Flood Risk Management Team.
 This team had originated from past Mississippi River floods in 2008 through the Interagency Levee Task Force (ILTF).
 The team was re-energized in 2011 during flood recovery efforts.
 The team is a useful resource for interstate hazard mitigation efforts regarding flood risks in the region.

-Regional State Risk Management Team.
-This is the hazard mitigation team made up of the four states in the region, Kansas, Iowa, Missouri, and Nebraska, with a focus on the Missouri River.
-The team is primarily composed of the state agency officials directing those state teams, and representatives from the local USACE Districts.
-The SRMT co-leads are one of the four states leading this broader team.
+Federal Partners Mitigation Workgroup.
+This is the hazard mitigation team made up of federal agencies in the four states in the region, Kansas, Iowa, Missouri, and Nebraska, with a focus on addressing priority state and tribal actions for mitigating primarily flooding and drought hazards.
+The team is annually reaches out to the state agency officials directing state hazard mitigation teams, including state hazard mitigation officers and state FEMA National Flood Insurance Program administrators.

 Levee Safety Program.
 The SRMT gets periodic updates on this USACE Civil Works program.
 Note the USACE is not responsible for all levees in the Nation.
 The USACE Levee Safety Program activities have complemented SRMT work and have included establishing a National Levee Database, inspecting levees, communicating risks, taking steps to reduce risks, and establishing a levee safety portfolio internally at USACE for prioritizing levee work.